-Along the trail, you’ll see lush plant life, including mountain laurel, which typically blooms in May.
-When hiking Laurel Falls Trail with kids, be sure to keep them from wandering off the paved path.
+A word of caution, when hiking Laurel Falls Trail with kids, be sure to keep them from wandering off the paved path.
 There are some steep drop-offs along the way, especially as the trail approaches the waterfall.
-The spectacular waterfall has an upper and lower section, bisected by a walkway that passes over the Laurel Branch stream.
+The spectacular waterfall, however, has an upper and lower section, bisected by a walkway that passes over the Laurel Branch stream.

 From downtown Gatlinburg, drive towards the National Park.
-When you see the Sugarlands Visitor Center on your right-side, make a right turn on Little River Road.
+When you see the Sugarlands Visitor Center on your right side, make a right turn on Little River Road.
 After turning right, you will drive approximately 3.5 miles to the trailhead.
 The trailhead is easily identifiable with parking lots on either side of the road and identifying signage.

 Take a Guided Tour to Laurel Falls Trail: